-management incentive plans, directors' remuneration and their proper application at Group level for the purposes of the Remuneration Report.
-Minutes of the meetings were taken.
+The following matters were examined on these occasions: management incentive plans, directors' emoluments and proper application at Group level for the purposes of the Remuneration Report, as well as proposals of the new independent directors co-opted during the period.
+The meetings were minuted.

-The Committee has scheduled four meetings for the current year, one of which has been duly held.
+The Committee has scheduled four meetings for the current year, two of which have already been held.

-Functions of the remuneration committee
+Functions of the Remuneration Committee